Aristarx-Lintter/Deep_Satellite_Telemetry_Tracing/README.md

 # Deep_Satellite_Telemetry_Tracing

 *The main goal is anomaly propagation in satellite telemetry.
-There are a several approaches to solve the problem, but the system reflects the case based on tracer implementation.
+There are several approaches to solve the problem, but the system reflects the case based on tracer implementation.
-The idea of applying the approach is inspired by the [article](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf).
+The idea of applying this approach is inspired by the [article](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf).
 The implementation of the tracer is based on the [project](https://github.com/seewoo5/KT)*